archlinux/infrastructure/README.md

 For this you can simply run the `playbooks/tasks/sync-ssh-hostkeys.yml` playbook and commit the changes it makes to this git repository.
 It will also deploy any new SSH host keys to all our machines.

+#### Note about GPG keys

+The root_access.yml file contains the root_gpgkeys variable that determine the users that have access to the vault, as well as the borg backup keys.
+All the keys should be on the local user gpg keyring and at *minimum* be locally signed with --lsign-key.
+This is necessary for running either the reencrypt-vault-key or the fetch-bork-keys tasks.

 #### Note about Ansible dynamic inventories

 We use a dynamic inventory script in order to automatically get information for